History of Emma Navarro in Timeline

 In the fall of 2020, Emma Navarro, who was rated as the best tennis recruit in the nation, joined the Virginia Cavaliers after having previously committed to Duke University.

-In 2022, Emma Navarro went 26–2 in singles for her second year, ending the year ranked No. 2 nationally, after losing to Abigail Rencheli of NC State in the round of 16 of the 2022 NCAA singles championship.
+In 2022, Emma Navarro went 26-2 in singles, ending the year ranked No. 2 nationally after losing to Abigail Rencheli in the round of 16 of the NCAA singles championship.
+She was an All-American in singles and doubles and a finalist for the Honda Sports Award.
 She left Virginia after her second season.

-2023: French Open Debut & WTA Tour Semifinal
+2023: First win at a major & WTA Tour Semifinal

-For her debut at the French Open as a wildcard, in 2023, Emma Navarro reached the second round and reached a WTA Tour semifinal for the first time in her career at the 2023 Bad Homburg Open in Bad Homburg, Germany.
+In 2023, Emma Navarro reached the second round of the French Open and reached a WTA Tour semifinal for the first time in her career at the Bad Homburg Open, Germany.

 2023: Runner-Up at Swedish Open & Top 50 Ranking

-In 2023, Emma Navarro was runner-up at the Swedish Open and reached the top 50 at No. 49, following a first-round showing at the US Open, and another semifinal at the San Diego Open on September 18.
+In 2023, Emma Navarro was runner-up at the Swedish Open and reached the top 50 at No. 49 in the world rankings after the US Open.

 On January 29, 2024, Emma Navarro reached the top 25 in the singles rankings at No. 23 after reaching the third round of the Australian Open.

-Due to her run at Wimbledon, on July 15, 2024, Emma Navarro reached the top 15 in the singles rankings.
+On July 15, 2024, Emma Navarro reached the top 15 in the singles rankings after reaching her first major quarterfinal at Wimbledon.

 August 26, 2024: Career-High Ranking

-On August 26, 2024, after reaching a semifinal at the Monterrey Open, Emma Navarro reached a new career-high of No. 12 in the world.
+On August 26, 2024, Emma Navarro reached a new career-high of No. 12 in the world after reaching a semifinal at the Monterrey Open.

-In September 2024, Emma Navarro achieved a career-high singles ranking of No. 8 by the WTA.
+On September 9, 2024, Emma Navarro achieved a career-high singles ranking of world No. 8 by the WTA.

 In 2024, Emma Navarro won her first WTA Tour title at the Hobart International in Hobart, Australia.